 Finca Exotica Eco Lodge is located on Playa Carate, Osa Peninsula, Costa Rica.
 The nearest town to us is Puerto Jimenez, a 42km drive away along a scenic drive passing through both jungle and farmland.

 Have you organized travel to the Osa yet?
-If you are looking to come by plane to the Osa Peninsula, choose SANSA or NATURE AIR!
+If you are looking to come by plane to the Osa Peninsula, you can flight with SANSA ! http://flysansa.com/

 Colectivo- This is the public bus service (an open backed truck) which leaves twice a day from opposite the supermarket ’96’ in Puerto Jimenez.
 Ask anyone in town if you can’t find it.
 It leaves at 6am and 1:30pm.
 The journey on average takes 2.5-3 hours and costs $10 per person.
 Tell the driver you are coming to Finca Exotica and he will drop you off right outside.
 Going back to town, you can pick it up at around 8:30am and 3:30pm from right outside Finca Exotica.